Ann is interested in nature's interaction with humans, its influence on our thinking and how walking paths can take us to unexpected places.

 I don't normally sew, nor do I cook cakes or biscuits.
 Here are a few things I've done over the past two months (except the chicken coop - that's my partner's handiwork!).

 I just hope we keep some of this awareness of responsibility and innovation.
 It does us good.
 We shouldn’t be relying on everyone else, we should be looking to ourselves to do what we can for ourselves.
 It makes us feel better, feel proud of ourselves, when we take responsibility.

 The natural world around us has benefited; the birds are singing more loudly, the trees at the edge of the road are returning to green instead of emission-burnt, the sky is blue instead of scratched with vapour-trails.
 We are breathing cleaner air and so feeling (let alone being) more healthy.

 I want it to stay this way.
 Of course, that’s not realistic because people have to make a living.
 But we can try to strike the balance better, we can try to curb our ways a little more, behave more responsibly towards our environment and towards each other.

 *NHS = National Health Service (in Britain)

-I am of course referring to our rules here in England and Britain, with regard to the restrictions and how they have shifted; I realise they vary around the world.
+I am of course referring to our rules here in England and Britain (they differ within Scotland, Wales and Northern Ireland), with regard to the restrictions and how they have shifted; I realise they vary around the world.

 How will you act when we return to 'normal' life, such as it might be?